-Forcing subclass to provide implementation of a method is accomplished by raising exception.
+Forcing a subclass to provide an implementation of a method is accomplished by raising an exception in superclass method.

-Enumeration type contains invalid value
+Enumeration types contain invalid value

-Enumeration type equal to zero is considered as invalid.
-It protects instance variables from being initialized with meaningful value.
+The enumeration type equal to zero is considered as invalid.
+It protects instance variables from being initialized with a meaningful value when not intended.